( Oct '15 - Jan '16 )

 ( Jan '16 - July '16 )

-Suddenly I felt less timid about him.
+Suddenly I felt a bit less timid about him.
 Perhaps he didn't need to just stand on the side table.
 Maybe I could bring him to life again!
 I decided then to remove his velvet suit and packed it in tissue for safe keeping.
 Having some knitting and sewing skills, I took his measurements and fashioned a simple pair of trousers and a hat and sweater.
 Now I felt as if I might become a part of the Sasha doll world!

 The first sweater and hat I knitted for Gregor in July '16